awslabs/aws-az-failure-chaostoolkit/README.md

       az: "ap-southeast-1a"
       dry_run: True
       tags:
-        - "TagKey1": "TagValue1"
+        - TagKey1: "TagValue1"
 ```

 ### Tips

 * To 'rollback' the changes made by the `fail_az` action, you can use `recover_az` in your experiment template.
-The `recover_az` function will read the state file generated and rollback if it's a service that's supported.
+The `recover_az` action will read the state file generated and rollback if it's a service that's supported.
 * Do also note that by default, the `dry_run` argument for each `fail_az` action is required.
 Setting it to `True` will only run read-only operations and not impact the target resources.
 Set it to `False` if you want the actions to make changes your resources.
 It is best practice to set it on an experiment level under the configuration block and then reference it for every action.
 * To have granular filtering of resources, you can also provide a list of tags as part of the argument for the `fail_az` action.

 Please explore the code to see existing actions and supported arguments.
 Alternatively, you can run `chaos discover aws-az-failure-chaostoolkit` to view the list of supported actions along with their required and optional arguments for each service in the generated `discovery.json` file.

 ## Configuration